Removing Popular Faces in Curve Arrangements: 1 is -complete

-The above reduction assumes that $\ell$ is a closed loop.
-It can easily be adapted to work for open curves, i.e., we can create the arrangement $\A$, for which there exists an open curve $\ell'$ starting and ending at the frame, s.t.\ $\A\cup\ell'$ does not contain any \bad{} faces, if and only if $G$ contains a non-intersecting Eulerian cycle $\mathcal{E}(G)$.
+\paragraph{Adaption to open curves. } The reduction assumes that $\ell$ is a closed loop.
+It can be adapted to work for open curves, i.e., we can create the arrangement $\A$, for which there exists an open curve $\ell'$ starting and ending at the frame, s.t.\ $\A\cup\ell'$ does not contain any \bad{} faces, if and only if $G$ contains a planar non-intersecting Eulerian cycle $\mathcal{E}(G)$.

-The reduction creates $\A$ in the same fashion as above, except that we do not add the edge gadget for exactly one edge $e_o =(v_o, u_o)$ on the outer face of $G$.
-Instead, the open curves of the openings of the beakers in \gad{u_o} and \gad{v_o}, which would normally form the edge gadget \gad{u_o, v_o} are simply connected to the frame.
-This forces $\ell'$ to start (and end) at the frame between the points at which the beakers connects to the frame, in order to properly split the \bad{} face in the opening of these beakers.
+The reduction creates $\A$ in the same fashion as above, except that we do not add the edge gadget for exactly one edge $e_o =(v_o, u_o)$ on the outer face of~$G$.
+Instead, the open curves of the openings of the beakers in \gadvar{u_o} and \gadvar{v_o}, which would normally form the edge gadget \gadedg{u_o, v_o} are simply connected to the frame.
+This forces $\ell'$ to start (and end) at the frame between the points at which the beakers connect to the frame, in order to properly split the \bad{} face in the opening of these beakers.
 It is now easy to see that all other properties still hold and \NkR{1} remains \NP-complete even when $\ell'$ can be an open curve.